Battle of Flers–Courcelette: Development

+Heavy Section, Machine-Gun Corps

 In March 1916, Swinton was given command of the new Heavy Section, Machine-Gun Corps, raised with manpower from the Motor Machine Gun Training Centre at Bisley, with an establishment of six companies with 25 tanks each, crewed by 28 officers and 255 men.
 Training began in great secrecy in June at Elveden in Suffolk, as soon as the first Mark I tank arrived.
 Two types of Mark I tank had been designed, male tanks, with a crew of eight, two 6-pounder guns and three Hotchkiss 8 mm machine-guns, a maximum speed of 3.7 mph and a tail (two wheels at the rear to help with steering and to reduce the shock of crossing broken ground).
 Female tanks were similar in size, weight, speed and crew and were intended to defend the males against an infantry rush, with their armament of four Vickers machine guns, a Hotchkiss machine-gun and a much larger allotment of ammunition.